tc39/proposal-object-pick-or-omit/README.md

 With that in mind would it not be easier if we had `Object.pick` and `Object.omit` static methods?!

-Let us now discuss about what the sytanx of such useful method would be?
+Let us now discuss about what the API of such a useful method would be?

 ### Syntax